syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-disable-the-resizing-of-rows-and-columns.md

 ---
 layout: post
-title: How to disable the resizing of rows and columns | Windows Forms | Syncfusion
+title: How to disable the resizing of rows and columns | Syncfusion
-description: how to disable the resizing of rows and columns
+description: Learn here all about how to disable the resizing of rows and columns of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# How to disable the resizing of rows and columns
+# How to disable resizing of rows and columns in WinForms GridControl

 This can be done using the below code.